Retired status is only available to registered and associate registrants who are no longer practising professional forestry in BC.

 Apply for Retired Status

-2. Complete the online change of status request form and submit the required fees.
+To apply for Retired status, complete the online change of status request form and submit the required fees.

-Retiring between October 1 – January 31
+Retiring between October 1–January 31

-- You may apply for retired status, for the next fiscal year, if you are retiring from professional practice between October 1 - January 31 (during the registrant renewal period).
+- You may apply for retired status for the next fiscal year if you are retiring from professional practice between October 1 - January 31 (during the registrant renewal period).

-Retiring between February 1 – September 30
+Retiring between February 1–September 30

 - You must renew your active registrant status and pay the full annual fee by the due date if you are retiring from professional practice outside of the renewal period.